RobynSoar/woohoo-salon/README.md

 - Service page
     - Clear and simple information about the services and the prices of each treatment.
-    - THe information is presented in a clear manner which allows the users to know exactly what service they would be getting.
+    - The information is presented in a clear manner which allows the users to know exactly what service they would be getting.

 ![Services page feature](documentation/features/services-page.png)